A copy of this page can be downloaded as a pdf file here.

 I look at health and social care organizations with one question in mind: How does the system work?
 As someone who was brought up as a physicist, I have a keen interest in exploring and revealing the mechanisms and processes within systems made up of interconnected parts.
 I have been particularly struck by the difficulty I encountered in discovering the processes, other than recognised medical and surgical procedures, that take place within the National Health Service.

 But we can take a very different approach.
 Consider a patient who is taken into an acute hospital with a medical or surgical condition that requires treatment.
 We can trace their path, their ‘trajectory’, through the hospital, from emergency department, via assessment and testing, to treatment, recovery, subsequent care and eventual discharge.
-Many of the clinical and other practitioners involved along this trajectory will have no occasion to meet, but we can view all of those people as members of a team concerned with that patient, and ask questions about the relationships – and especially communications – among them.

 Finally, we can invariably distinguish one or more ‘cultures’, which may be specific to a particular profession or department or group or a whole organization.
 This would embrace ‘how we do things here’ and attitudes to how strictly ‘the rulebook’ should be followed.